 I’d lost track of The Embrooks after being unimpressed by their 2000 album, Separations, but after a 10-year hiatus the UK trio are back in business with this new two-song single, and much to my surprise, it smokes.
 “Nightmare” is a speedy garage rocker, which is part Who/Creation freakbeat, and part high-energy Detroit proto-punk.
 A new recording of their old song “Helen” is thankfully more of the same hard-hitting stuff, with a slightly poppier feel and some stinging guitar fuzz slathered all over the back half.
 Everyone in the band sounds like they’re giving it their all on these songs, but Lois Tozer deserves accolades for attacking her drums like a young Keith Moon.
 Hopefully this single leads to more new material.

 Thee Jezebels: Black Book / Cried Over You

 UK trio Thee Jezebels’ debut 45 is four minutes of fuzzed up garage rock, the same way it was played fifty years ago, but with a pinky dipped into early punk rock.
-Both songs are rudimentary, and the recording is pretty lo-fi, but who cares?
-You can say the same thing about early-Kinks, Link Wray and Billy Childish, and they’re great.
+Both songs are rudimentary, and the recording is pretty lo-fi, but you can say the same thing about early-Kinks, Link Wray, and Billy Childish, and they’re great, so who cares, right?
 The key here is fun, and it sounds like Thee Jezebels are having a blast.